Quick Links

 INSPIRATION

-At Burrington, we plan termly topic WOW days to inspire children and engage them with the subject.
+At Burrington, we plan History WOW days to inspire children and engage them with the subject.
 Not only do WOW days enable children to develop their History skills and knowledge, but also allow them to have fun whilst learning in a different way!
 These may take the form of workshops, trips to museums, acting workshops, dress up days, etc.

 We also plan numerous trips to explore our local area, such as: Mendip Hills (Roman fort and WW2 Folly), Bristol (SS Great Britain and Egyptian workshop), Bath (Roman settlement), Weston-super-Mare (Victorian and Anglo-Saxon workshop).
 All UKS2 children visit London (Houses of Parliament and other museums).